rradczewski/expect-redux/README.md

 ### `expectRedux(store).toDispatchAnAction().ofType(type).asserting(assertion)`

 Matches an action that both is of type `type` and does not let the given `assertion` throw.
 Assertion must be a function `Action => any`, e.g. `action => expect(action.payload).toEqual(42)`.
 Will not fail if the `assertion` throws.

+### `expectRedux(store).toNotDispatchAnAction(timeout: number)...`

+Will negate all following predicates.
+If an action is dispatched that matches the predicates before `timeout` was reached, the test will fail.

+Note that this is a highly dangerous feature, as it relies on the `timeout` to prove that an action was not dispatched.
+If it takes longer for your side effect to dispatch the action, the test could misleadingly pass even though the action is ultimately dispatched to the store.

 ## Similar or related libraries